Replastering Damp Walls

 Hygroscopic salts enter walls from damp environments.
 Typically from high humidity or water in the ground, but also from damage associated with plumbing issues and leaking pipes.

 When the moisture penetrates the walls, the salts can find their way into brick and plaster through the tiny pores ultimately dissolving into the construction material.
-Once the moisture itself has evaporated or dried out, the salt itself can be left behind leaving a crystalized white residue.
+Once the moisture itself has evaporated or dried out, the salt itself can be left behind leaving a crystalised white residue.

 Similar to ordinary table salt, hygroscopic salt absorbs and attracts water from its surroundings which can lead to a recurrence of damp wall problems if not treated and completely removed.